Bad weather again keeps new U.S. rocket on the ground

 CAPE CANAVERAL, Florida The test-launch of a new U.S. rocket to fly cargo to the International Space Station was canceled on Saturday due to a second day of poor weather at the Wallops Island, Virginia, launch site, officials said.

-Liftoff of the Orbital Sciences Corp's Antares rocket was rescheduled for 5 p.m EDT on Sunday.
+Liftoff of the Orbital Sciences Corp's ORB.N Antares rocket was rescheduled for 5 p.m EDT (2100 GMT) on Sunday.

 "Excessive wind levels have caused mission managers to delay the launch attempt (Saturday) of Orbital Sciences' Antares rocket at the Wallops Flight Facility, Va.," NASA wrote on its website.